abiraja2004/LambeVaishali-INFO7374-DataAnalysis-FinalExam/README.md

 **Logic**
 <*ana_1.ipynb/ana_1.py*>
 > - Imported required modules
-> - Checked if movie_reviews.csv file is prsent at given location or not, if not displayed error message to run cleaning data script
+> - Checked if movie_reviews.csv file is present at given location or not, if not displayed error message to run cleaning data script
 > - Read the cleaned combined "movie_reviews.csv" into dataframe
 > - Defined a function "is_desirable_word" to remove punctuations, single digits, numbers, odd ones etc.
 > - Defined a function "remove_html_entities" to remove html entities